QuantEcon/lecture-python-advanced.myst/lectures/smoothing_tax.md

 which states that the present value of government purchases equals the value of government assets at $t$ plus the present value of tax receipts.

-With these relabelings, examples presented in {doc}`consumption smoothing with complete and incomplete markets <smoothing>` can be interpreted as tax-smoothing models.
+With these relabelings, examples presented in {doc}`Tax Smoothing with Complete and Incomplete Markets <smoothing>` can be interpreted as tax-smoothing models.

 **Returns:** In the continuous state version of our incomplete markets model, the  ex post one-period   gross  rate of return on the government portfolio equals